 AI and supply chain management make a powerful duo, when it comes to reducing waste and human errors.
 Automation, data analytics, demand forecasting, and anomaly detection can be used to help companies achieve the lowest level of defects and wastage possible.
 This is how those can assist:

-- Quality Control: AI tools with anomaly detection can be set up to inspect products for defects.
-They can provide real-time data on any anomaly for quick issue resolution.
+• Quality Control: Anomaly detection using machine learning can be implemented to inspect products for defects, providing real-time data on any anomalies for quick issue resolution.

 Enhanced Inventory Management